ChristianPerry007/aws-cloud-security-demo/README.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ol1tj686fey4uf6fhd7y.png)

-It's time to stage my changes again with "git add ."
-After I attempt to  push the changes, I'm ONCE AGAIN I'm met with:
+It's time to stage my changes again with `git add .` After I attempt to  push the changes, I'm ONCE AGAIN I'm met with:
 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/f6vdg53ke7m8n3l2bhr6.png)

 I eventually figure out that just because I changed the **config.py** by removing my hardcoded credentials and replacing them with with a secrets code that referenced my keys in AWS, I'm still not able to push my code.
 That's because that's not enough...Github keeps a history of all the changes you've made to your files and in this case, my commits.
-Next logical thing to do is some how erase the history of me committing hardcoded credentials which is where "git rebase" is useful.
+Next logical thing to do is some how erase the history of me committing hardcoded credentials which is where `git rebase` is useful.

 Looking at the terminal again now had to find which commit had my hardcoded credentials in the history.
-I spotted it (the 1st 7 digits were all I needed), typed "git rebase -i --root" in the terminal, and found the 7 digits along with "Updated config.py with hardcoded credentials" at the end.
+I spotted it (the 1st 7 digits were all I needed), typed `git rebase -i --root` in the terminal, and found the 7 digits along with "Updated config.py with hardcoded credentials" at the end.
 This is what I need to delete to be able to push my changes.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/zqixshkpmmdd8bodian5.png)